cedudley18/dataviz_finaltopic/updates.md

   Have my new back to back variable in the shinyApp and the points are colored by this variable.
 Can isolate one color by clicking on it.

+# April 20 end of class
+  Added a theme, tried to make app look cleaner.
+Changed table to a data table and will continue to play around with that.